jordaniza/zk-rareskills/notes/1_intro.md

 You can actually represent this in a sane way:

+- Each letter represents the colour of a province of australia
+- Each number expresses the colour constraint

 ```c
 // color constraints
 0 === (1 - WA) * (2 - WA) * (3 - WA)